Sina-Soltani/Parbad.Samples/Storage/Parbad.Sample.EntityFrameworkCore/README.md

 **Steps to do before running the application**:
 * Add the Migrations using:
+Note: (In this sample the Migrations are already included.
+You can delete the folder and add them yourself)
 ```
 dotnet-ef migrations add "Your Migration Name" -c ParbadDataContext
 ```